Developing my mountaineering process goals

-Mistakes I Made on Kilimanjaro (And What I’d Do Differently)
+Mistakes I made on Kilimanjaro (And what I’d do differently)

 I summited Kilimanjaro, but I did it wrong.
 From the 'gym-bro' nutrition trap to training for the wrong terrain, here is the raw, non-aspirational post-mortem of my mistakes on the mountain—and the mechanical reality of what it actually takes to reach 19,341 feet.